Greek election winner to be sworn in as prime minister

-ATHENS, Greece — Conservative party leader Kyriakos Mitsotakis will be sworn in as Greece’s new prime minister after a resounding win over left-wing Alexis Tsiparas, who led the country through the tumultuous final years of its international bailouts.
+ATHENS, Greece — Conservative party leader Kyriakos Mitsotakis is to be sworn in as Greece’s new prime minister Monday, a day after his resounding win over left-wing Alexis Tsipras, who led the country through the tumultuous final years of its international bailouts.

 Mitsotakis’ New Democracy party won 39.8% of the vote, giving him 158 seats in the 300-member parliament, a comfortable governing majority.
 Tsipras’ Coalition of the Radical Left, or Syriza, garnered 31.5%.
 The extremist right-wing Golden Dawn, Greece’s third largest party during the height of the financial crisis, failed to make the 3% threshold to enter parliament.

-Mitsotakis will have to move fast to deal with the myriad problems still plaguing the economy.
-Europe’s finance ministers are meeting in Brussels on Monday and will be discussing Greece, which still has stringent fiscal targets to meet.
+Mitsotakis will have to move fast to deal with the myriad of problems still plaguing the economy.
+Europe’s finance ministers are meeting in Brussels on Monday and will be discussing Greece, which still has stringent fiscal targets to meet even though it doesn’t directly receive bailout loans.

+“I assume the governance of the country with full awareness of the national responsibility,” Mitsotakis said in his victory speech Sunday night.
+“I know of the difficulties that lie ahead for me and for my associates.
+But I draw strength from the strength of the people.”

+Greece’s economy shrank by a quarter and poverty and unemployment levels soared during the country’s nearly decade-long financial crisis.
+Although its finances are on the mend and the economy is expected to grow by 2.2% this year, it still has a long way to go to make up the economic output lost.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.